Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Implementation

-\toolname leverages System Dependence Graph (SDG) that captures both control- and data-flow dependencies of a program.
+\toolname leverages System Dependence Graph (SDG) that captures program's control- and data-flow dependencies.
 However, there is a steep trade-off between the precision of an SDG and the cost of constructing it.
-For example, SDGs that are constructed using a context-insensitive pointer analysis tend to grossly overapproximate the targets of virtual method calls, which leads to unacceptable false alarms.
+For example, SDGs constructed using a context-insensitive pointer analysis tend to grossly overapproximate the targets of virtual method calls, leading to unacceptable false alarms.
 On the other hand, more precise SDGs obtained using context-sensitive pointer analysis can take hours to construct.
-Currently, analyses that rely on system dependence graph information must implement their own ad hoc analysis~\cite{he2015vetting, egele2013empirical} to answer application-specific queries. \yu{ To mitigate this challenge, we introduce a demand-driven approach whose key insight is to only reason about small program fragments that are relevant to the OAuth property.}
+Currently, analyses that rely on system dependence graph information must implement their own ad hoc analysis~\cite{he2015vetting, egele2013empirical} to answer application-specific queries. \yu{ To mitigate this challenge, we introduce a query-driven approach whose key insight is to only reason about small program fragments relevant to the OAuth property.}

 Since the original system dependence graph is obtained by stitching all control flow graphs from the methods, our key intuition is to keep track of the methods relevant to the OAuth property.
-In particular, we define OAuth request endpoint $Q$, \yu{which is the precondition of the actual OAuth property} specifying entry and exit points of the relevant code snippet.
+In particular, we define OAuth request endpoint $Q$, \yu{which is the precondition of the actual OAuth property} specifying the entry and exit points of the relevant code snippet.
 After that, we leverage the request endpoints to pinpoint a sub-callgraph between the request endpoints.
 Since the sub-callgraph is typically small, its corresponding system dependence graph will also be small.

-To compute the sub-callgraph given the OAuth request endpoints (e.g., token endpoint), we implement a lightweight \emph{program slicing} based on automata theory.
-Specifically, \toolname \ first constructs the so-called \emph{query automaton (QA)} for the request endpoints and the \emph{callgraph automaton (CGA)}.
+Given an endpoint regex as input, we implement a lightweight \emph{program slicing} using automata theory~\cite{dragon-book}.
+Specifically, \toolname \ first constructs the so-called \emph{query automaton (QA)}~\cite{explorer} for the request endpoints and the \emph{callgraph automaton (CGA)}.
 Here, the query automaton is simply an NFA-representation of the regular expression specified by the user.
-Since the problem of converting regular expressions to finite state machines is well-studied, we do not explain the QA construction in detail here.
+Since the problem of converting regular expressions to finite state machines is well-studied~\cite{berry1986regular}, we do not explain the QA construction in detail here.